nixos-asia/website/en/tutorial/nixos-install.md

 # /etc/nixos/flake.nix
 {
   inputs = {
-    # NOTE: This version should match the system.stateVersion in your configuration.nix
+    # NOTE: We use "nixos-23.11", matching system.stateVersion in the configuration.nix
     # You can also use `nixos-unstable` to use bleeding edge.
     nixpkgs.url = "github:NixOS/nixpkgs/nixos-23.11";
   };